mnlipp/osgi-getting-started/ConfigurationAdmin.md

 ## Configuration Admin in Action

 Let's have a look at this service in action.
 Go back to the project from the part "[Using a Service](../UsingAService.html)" and remove the run property `org.osgi.service.log.admin.loglevel`, added as last step in order to actually get logging output.
 Then add `org.apache.felix.configadmin` and `de.dentrassi.osgi.net.luminis.cmc` to the run bundles (or checkout and import the [prepared project](https://github.com/mnlipp/osgi-getting-started/tree/master/SimpleBundle-logging-admin)).
-The former bundle adds an implementation of the Configuration Admin service to our run environment, the latter adds some commands to the Felix GoGo shell.
+The former bundle adds an implementation of the Configuration Admin service to our run environment, the latter adds some commands to the Felix GoGo shell[^cmAddOn].
 Unfortunately, the bundle with the GoGo shell extensions is implemented using Declarative Services (as presented in the previous part), so we have to also add
 `org.apache.felix.scr`.
 And because the current implementation (2.1.16 as of this writing) uses OSGi promises and functions, we additionally have to add bundles `org.osgi.util.promise` and `org.osgi.util.function`[^listOfBundles].
 Now we can start the framework with our "Hello World" application.

+[^cmAddOn]: The commands that this GoGo extension provides aren't strictly necessary.
+	The Configuration Admin implementation adds the [`ConfigurationAdmin`](https://osgi.org/javadoc/osgi.cmpn/7.0.0/index.html?org/osgi/service/cm/ConfigurationAdmin.html) service to the GoGo shell (with scope "cm", just like the extension).
+We could therefore execute all actions using the service as a starting point.
+However, the extension simplifies things.

 [^listOfBundles]: The complete list of bundles in the "Source" tab of `bnd.bnd` looks like this:
 	```properties